YuchenX063/template/_pages/database.md

   <em>The detail page (all years) of Cathedral Chapel of the Holy Cross</em>
 </p>

-If a user hit a year button – for example, 1869 – then they can view the metadata of that specific year: language, diocese, city, relevant people in 1869, etc.
+If a user hits a year button – for example, 1869 – then they can view the metadata of that specific year: language, diocese, city, relevant people in 1869, etc.
 <p align="center">
     <img src="assets/img/inst-detail-year.png" width="700"/>
   <em>The detail page (1869) of Cathedral Chapel of the Holy Cross</em>